privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 It must be noticed that the packing related functions/modules `pack`, `unpack`, `into_bits`, `to_bytes` etc used inside Keccak Circuit are all in terms of little-endian order (in bits).

 The underlying reason why we use these packing and unpacking operations is because of the simple fact that for two bit variables $x, y$ we have $x\oplus y=x+y\mod 2$.
 This means we can use simple addition then parity to build the Keccak Circuit arithmetic that constraints XOR operation.
-The pack-implementation helps to avoid carry to higher digits in the addition.
+The pack-implementation helps to avoid carrying to higher digits in the addition.
 The `BIT_SIZE` is chosen to be 8 because in the $\theta$-step we need 5 XOR operations so with the least number of bits >5 we must take 8 = $2^3$.

 ### `decode`